 “Should we report such things?”, questioned Nigel, adding… “How sure can we be?”

-According to the 1998 Data Protection Act (and now the GDPR), data should not be exported outside the EU which excludes the use of certain data storage services, such as Google Drive or Dropbox.
+According to the GDPR, data should not be exported outside the EU which excludes the use of certain data storage services, such as Google Drive or Dropbox.

 To get the ‘go-ahead’, the field trial in households is subject to ethics review, requiring that it operates within standard legal and ethical frameworks.
 So, before the trial begins, answers are required to all these and more questions.